DanishGada/danishgada/README.md

 ## 🔗 Explore More

 Check out my portfolio at [Your Portfolio Website] for a deeper dive into my work and experiences.
-Stay connected with me via [Social Media Platforms] to keep up with my latest ventures.
+Stay connected with me via [[LinkedIn]](https://www.linkedin.com/in/danishgada/) to keep up with my latest ventures.

 ## 🌱 Current Exploration